-I am a behavioral economist studying applied micro questions in fields such as education and development.
-In my research, I examine social influences on individual behavior (e.g. social- or self-image concerns) around big life decisions such as career or fertility choices and explore their potential consequences for society-wide outcomes such as intergenerational transmission and social mobility.
+I am a behavioral economist studying applied micro questions in fields such as education, development, and family economics.
+In my research, I examine social influences on individual behavior and beliefs (e.g., social- or self-image concerns) around big life decisions such as career or fertility choices and explore their potential consequences for society-wide outcomes such as intergenerational transmission and social mobility.

 If you have comments, thoughts, ideas or questions related to my research, don't hesitate to reach out!

 Intergenerational Transmission of Education: Internalized Aspirations versus Parent Pressure (pdf)

 High school graduates in Germany who lack parents with college experience are 40 percentage points less likely to attend college than those with college-educated parents, despite the fact that in Germany college is free.
 This study provides evidence that parental influence explains a significant portion of this socio-economic gap through at least two channels: one, parental pressure and two, the intergenerational transmission of beliefs and preferences.
 To understand parental influence, I conduct a field experiment with 1,195 students and 819 parents in Germany.
 Importantly, I experimentally make students' stated college plans visible to parents.
 In the first finding, visibility to parents doubles the socio-economic gap in college plans to 27 percentage points.
 This is mainly driven by a large increase in college plans among students with college-educated parents.
 To disentangle mechanisms, I collect detailed survey data on students' and parents' subjective expectations for various career tracks and estimate a structural model of career choice under uncertainty.
 Model simulations indicate that 40% of the socio-economic gap in college plans is explained by parental pressure and 44% by students internalizing family-specific beliefs.

 Experimental Evidence on Selective Memory of Big Life Decisions using 10 Years of Panel Survey Data [pdf]